Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Parameters: bot
             - Returns: Prints a success message to the console and adds feature to the cogs command archive

+## Leaderboard
+    Class Purpose: To display the top user scores on a given server

+    Data Fields:
+        - database: An instance of the Database class

+    Methods:
+        - __init__(self, bot):
+            - Initializes the cog with a reference to the bot.
+            - Pre-conditions: None
+            - Parameters: self, bot
+            - Returns: An active instance of the bot

+        - leaderboard(self, ctx):
+            - Displays a leaderboard trophy next to the user with the highest score
+            - Pre-conditions: None
+            - Parameters: self, ctx
+            - Returns: A displayed image to the Discord UI indicating the highest scored user

+        - setup(bot):
+            - Internal method for setting up the cog.
+            - Pre-conditions: None
+            - Parameters: bot
+            - Returns: Prints a success message to the console and adds feature to the cogs command archive

 ## ChangeLanguage
     Class Purpose: To allow the user to change its current learning language to any other on the "constant.py" file (either Spanish or French).